 Sales and Marketing

-As sales to government and defense customers decrease, but business with commercial customers rises, AAR has been making acquisitions that boosts its operations in the civilian sector.
-In 2011 the company acquired Telair, which makes cargo loading systems for wide-body and narrow-body Airbus and Boeing aircraft; Nordisk, a maker of heavy-duty pallets and lightweight cargo containers for commercial airlines; and Airinmar, which provides aircraft component repair management services.
+As sales to government and defense customers decrease, but business with commercial customers rises, AAR has been making acquisitions that boost its operations in the civilian sector.
+After acquiring Telair, a maker of cargo loading systems for wide-body and narrow-body Airbus and Boeing aircraft, in 2011 and making it a subsidiary, AAR has completed several bolt-on purchases, including: Nordisk, a maker of heavy-duty pallets and lightweight cargo containers for commercial airlines; and Airinmar, which provides aircraft component repair management services.